 Having just recreated the world after the great flood, it was now time to send the animals back to their respective habitats.
 “Brothers and sisters!
-It is time for you all to go home,” said Meso, “but not before we decide how many months there will be in a year!”
+It is time for you all to go home,” said Meso, “but not before we decide how many months there will be in a winter!”

 “Little sister,” replied Meso, “Winter would last too long and the summer would never come.
 Man will never live to see the earth thaw.”